ClimateImpactLab/dscim-facts-epa/README.md

 Default SC-GHGs (CO2, CH4, N2O for pulse years 2020, 2030, 2040, 2050, 2060, 2070, 2080) can be run once installation is complete.
 Alternatively, these steps can be followed using exogenous climate inputs, including GMSL produced by FACTS, to produce SC-GHGs of the users choice.
 Instructions for installing and running FACTS follow [here](#dscim--facts-run-process-overview).

-After setting up the dscim-facts-epa environment and input data, activate the environment by typing `conda activate dscim-facts-epa`.
+After setting up the dscim-facts-epa environment and input data, if not already active, activate the environment by typing `conda activate dscim-facts-epa`.
 You can run SC-GHG calculations under different conditions with or without a config file.

 Assuming you are in the `dscim-facts-epa/scripts` folder, if you want to run the cil-spec (default) SC-GHGs, you can run:
 ```bash